-- B. Proposed Negotiated Changes in Noncompensation Items (I.e., class size adjustments, staff development days, teacher prep time, classified staffing rations, etc.) SCTA members will receive 3 days of professional development prior to commencing in person instruction for their respective grade level return.
-Also, for SCTA classroom teachers that will be opting out and working remotely the District will need to provide a substitute teacher for in-person learning.
-The District is estimating 211 potential substitutes needed based off the most recent survey, which equates to about \$2.2M. - C. What are the specific impacts (positive or negative) on instructional and support programs accommodate the settlement?
+B. Proposed Negotiated Changes in Noncompensation Items (I.e., class size adjustments, staff development days, teacher prep time, classified staffing rations, etc.)

+SEIU members will be conducting onsite training and preparation to support the implementation of protocols related to health, safety and site procedures in prior to students returning to in person instruction.

+C. What are the specific impacts (positive or negative) on instructional and support programs accommodate the settlement?
 Include the impact of changes such as staff reductions or increases, program reductions or increases, elimination or expansion of other services or programs (i.e., counselors, librarians, custodial staff, etc.)

-The MOU will help the District return students and staff to in person learning while maintaining the necessary safety protocals related to the COVID-19 pandemic as prescribed by the Centers for Disease Control and Prevention, California Department of Public Health, California Department of Education, Cal/OSHA and the Sacramento County Department of Public Health.
+The MOU will help the District return students and staff to in person learning while maintaining the necessary safety protocols related to the COVID-19 pandemic as prescribed by the Centers for Disease Control and Prevention, California Department of Public Health, California Department of Education, Cal/OSHA and the Sacramento County Department of Public Health.
 There will be impacts related to providing PPE, working with community based organizations on vaccinations, providing COVID-19 testing and health screenings.
 As well as improving ventilation and filtration throughout District sites.
 The District has been utilizing federal CARES Act funds and state COVID-19 relief funds to cover these added expenditures.
 The District purchased additional portable HEPA-rated air filtration units meeting the terms of this MOU at \$1.35M.
 The District will also be utilizing new state funds related to AB86 for reopening schools where the District is projected to receive roughly \$13.4M for in-person instruction less 1% for each instructional day that in-person instruction is not occurring.